slavic-codeman/Project-of-GPNN-Replicate/README.md

 model_args =
 {
     ......
-'update_type':'gru'}
+ 'update_type': 'transformer' if args.transformer else 'gru'}
 ```
-The ```update_type``` here decides the type of update function, and you can change it by adding arguments ```--transformer``` when running the code to use transformer rather than gpu.
+The ```update_type``` here decides the type of update function, and you can change it by changing arguments ```--transformer``` when running the code to use transformer rather than gpu.
 Saving and loading trained model file with transformer architecture is correspondingly set automately in
 ```
 ./my_gpnn/datasets/utils.py
 ```